-If the offense is in regard to just one victim and the total loss is $250 or less, the charge is usually a misdemeanor and can result in 90 days in jail and fines of up to $1,000.
+If the offense is in regard to just one victim and the total loss is $250 or less, the identity theft charge is usually a misdemeanor.
+Even a misdemeanor conviction, however, can result in up to 90 days in jail and fines of up to $1,000.

 With advances in technology, identity theft now encompasses people who are using a device to transmit, copy or change people’s credit card information.
 A conviction in this area is punishable by fines of as much as $5,000 and prison time up to five years.